-This project features a free form solid laminated wood roof, site fabricated in six-foot-wide panels and supported by 93 milled glulam columns and a two-way cable truss system.
+This project features a free form solid laminated wood roof, site fabricated with 2 x 6 lumber in six-foot-wide panels and supported by 93 milled glulam columns and a two-way cable truss system.
 A custom steel sculpted universal connector at the top of the glulam support columns was developed to accommodate the constantly varying roof geometry.

 Over the past twenty years China has shown increasing interest in utilizing the skills of Western architects.
 However, as the country imports ideas and technology, its insistence that construction be carried out solely by domestic contractors has sometimes resulted in impediments to progress – felt by Western architects left powerless to ensure their designs are successfully communicated and implemented.